RuneBlaze/runeblaze.github.io/portfolio.md

 I used to arrange music for fun, but it did not take long before others to rightfully realize that knowing to play the piano as an amateur is totally different from being able to arrange music.

-Note that links are to Netease Cloud Music (somewhat a Chinese Spotify) and that the music can be bad.
+Note that links are to NetEase Cloud Music (somewhat a Chinese Spotify) and that the music can be bad.
 All music were made as part of the group [Mad Hatter Tea](https://en.touhouwiki.net/wiki/%E7%96%AF%E5%B8%BD%E5%AD%90%E8%8C%B6%E4%BC%9A).

 #### Qingdao THOnly 2017 Album ("MhT X 青岛THO纪念专辑", 2017, in collaboration with 核弹阿茶)